publicinnovation/openorg/chapters/chapter-03.md

 Bureaucracy dehumanizes individuals and inhibits the inherent talent within an organization.
 This results in untapped value creation opportunities and arbitrarily constrains the potential collective capacity to generate new solutions to problems.
 Government is the poster child for bureaucracy and the Sacramento region is home to one of the largest subnational governments in the world.

 With a third of our workforce employed by government, there are significant implications that bureaucracy imposes on the culture of our region.
-We cannot isolate the impact that cumbersome rules, steep hierarchies, and overspecialization have on the mental models through which we see the world -- whether we work in government or are customers of government.
+We cannot isolate the impact that cumbersome rules, steep hierarchies, and overspecialization have on the mental models through which we see the world–whether we work in government or are customers of government.
 These mental models influence our perceptions of what’s possible and, therefore, affect our collective behavior.
-These impacts can manifest themselves in the form of would-be entrepreneurs wallowing in risk averse mindset, underserved youth lacking the confidence to challenge themselves academically, or artists being undervalued for the contributions they make building a vibrant creative community.
+These impacts can manifest themselves in the form of would-be entrepreneurs wallowing in a risk-averse mindset, underserved youth lacking the confidence to challenge themselves academically, or artists being undervalued for the contributions they make building a vibrant creative community.

 In short, Sacramento’s legacy consists of a culture of mediocrity that is, in large part, driven by the dominance of a government-industrial complex.
 This is no surprise, as many of the features of government are designed to maintain stability and, therefore, the status quo.
 While many organizations have attempted to modernize our civic operating systems, few if any efforts to address the culture itself have been attempted.